Washington Bridge (Harlem River)

 The two-hinged arch bridge was designed by Charles C. Schneider and Wilhelm Hildenbrand, with modifications to the design made by the Union Bridge Company, William J. McAlpine, Theodore Cooper, and DeLemos & Cordes, with Edward H. Kendall as consulting architect.
 The bridge features steel-arch construction with two 510 ft main arches and masonry approaches.
 The bridge is operated and maintained by the New York City Department of Transportation.
-It once carried U.S. Route 1, which now travels over the Alexander Hamilton Bridge.
+It once carried U.S. Route 1, which since 1963 has traveled over the Alexander Hamilton Bridge.
 The Washington Bridge is designated as a city landmark by the New York City Landmarks Preservation Commission and is listed on the National Register of Historic Places.

 The Washington Bridge had been planned since the 1860s, but progress was delayed for two decades due to various disputes.
 The final plan was chosen and modified after an architectural design competition in 1885, and work began in July 1886.
 Pedestrians with passes could use the bridge by December 1888, and the Washington Bridge was being used for regular travel by the next year, though an official opening ceremony never took place.
 At the Washington Bridge's completion, it was widely praised as an architectural accomplishment of New York City.
 Automobiles were able to use the bridge after 1906.
-After the George Washington Bridge across the Hudson River connecting to New Jersey in the west was completed in 1931, the Harlem River crossing served as a connector for traffic between New Jersey and the Bronx.
+After the George Washington Bridge across the Hudson River, connecting to New Jersey in the west, was completed in 1931, the Harlem River crossing served as a connector for traffic between New Jersey and the Bronx.
 The Alexander Hamilton Bridge was completed in 1963, diverting traffic from the Washington Bridge.
 After a period of deterioration, the Washington Bridge underwent reconstruction from 1989 to 1993.